jooter/excercise-weather-service/README.md

     - Follow all SOLID principles
         - For example, dependency inversion principle has been used for designing failsafe provider in this solution.
-    - The most of modules are assembled in server main file by dependency injection technique.
+        - The most of modules are assembled in main.go file by dependency injection technique.
-    - Follow TDD process and the important modules have reached 90% to 100% coverage
+    - Follow TDD process and the important modules have reached more than 90% coverage
     - Write "Clean Code"

-* Due to size and purpose of this project, compare with normal project I have skipped or ignored below:
+* Due to size and purpose of this project, compare with normal project I have skipped or been relexed for below:
     - My integration tests results are not verified automatically.
     - Docker container could be used for scaling out or dev/test for micro services.
     - Web service frameworks could be used for simplifying and standardize micro service implementation.